JanDitzen/xtbreak/docs/xtbreak_test.md

 # 4. Note on panel data

 If a panel dataset is used, xtbreak differentiates between four models.
 The first model is a fixed effects model.
 A break in the fixed effects is not possible.
-The second and third models arewith a pooled constant (pooled OLS) with and without a break.
+The second and third models are with a pooled constant (pooled OLS) with and without a break.
 The last model is a model with neither fixed effects nor a pooled constant.

 The following table gives an overview: